andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 --------------------------------------
 #### **Summary of Hourly Trends**
 + The analysis of hourly trends data reveals distinct utilization patterns among casual and member users throughout the day.
 While both user types exhibit peaks in usage during certain hours, variations in ride counts, average ride lengths, and durations provide valuable insights into user behavior and preferences.
 Several crucial observations can be recognized:
-   * Casual Users: Casual riders exhibit diverse usage patterns, with varying ride volumes, distances, and durations throughout the day.
+   * **Casual Users**: Casual riders exhibit diverse usage patterns, with varying ride volumes, distances, and durations throughout the day.
 They often engage in longer rides, indicating a more leisurely and exploratory approach to bike usage.
 Casual users may use the service for recreational purposes, sightseeing, or occasional transportation needs.
-   * Member Users: Annual member users demonstrate more consistent and predictable usage patterns.
+   * **Member Users**: Annual member users demonstrate more consistent and predictable usage patterns.
 They tend to have shorter ride durations, suggesting a more purposeful and efficient approach to bike usage.
 Member users are likely to use the service for regular commuting, daily transportation needs, or planned activities.
 #### **Key Questions**
 1. **How do annual members and casual riders use Cyclistic bikes differently?**
    * Annual members tend to use Cyclistic bikes consistently throughout the day for shorter, purposeful rides, likely for daily commuting or regular transportation needs.